2ndQuadrant/pg_stat_plans/README.rst

-The module will produce an error in the event of trying to call pg_stat_plans_explain function (which rather straightforwardly explains the stored query text of the originating query's execution) with a different ``search_path`` setting to that used for the original execution.
+The module will produce an error in the event of trying to call pg_stat_plans_explain function (which rather straightforwardly explains the stored query text of the originating query's execution) with a different ``search_path`` setting to that used for the original execution, if and only if the plan fingerprinting shows an inconsistency (if the ``search_path`` setting matched, the inconsistency would only result in a warning, as it would be assumed that the query proper remained the same).
 The ``had_our_search_path`` column of the pg_stat_plans view indicates if this will happen for the entry should the function be called.
 Note, however, that due to a technical limitation, support for this is not available for PostgreSQL 9.0, and on that version the ``had_our_search_path`` column will always be NULL.

 Possibility of hash collisions, stability of planids
 ----------------------------------------------------